 - has an opportunity to foster and nurture their spiritual, moral, social and cultural development;

-- is made aware of our changing world, its diversity of people and the individual contribution made by each and every person;
+- is aware of our changing world, its diversity of people and the individual contribution made by each and every person;

 - is respectful of other’s individuality;